paulaltin/git-hires-merge/README.md

     * merge=git-subline-merge
 ```

+__Note to macOS users:__ Diff coloring does not work on a default install of macOS version 13 or higher, because the BSD-based diff utility does not support the required formatting options.
+Install GNU diffutils via Homebrew or MacPorts to get colored diffs.

 __Note to Python 2 users:__ this script uses the `future` package for Python 2 compatibility.
 If you don't have this package you may get an error when trying to run the script (`ImportError: No module named builtin`).
 To fix this, simply install the `future` package using e.g. `pip install future`.